 Be enrolled as a full-time undergraduate, degree-seeking student in good standing at Northern Illinois University during the fall and spring semesters of the year in which they apply.

-$1,000.00 scholarship given to a student who has made an outstanding contribution to public service through their work in a public service related internship, political campaign, government or student government.
+A $1,000.00 scholarship is given to a student who has made an outstanding contribution to public service through their work in a public service related internship, political campaign, government or student government.

 Applicants for the John G. and Barbara C. Peters Scholarship must: